leafsphp/docs/src/modules/cookies/index.md

 # Leaf Cookie

 <!-- markdownlint-disable no-inline-html -->

+Cookies are small pieces of text sent to a client's browser by your application.
+They help your app remember information about users' visits, which can both make it easier to visit your app and make it more useful to your users.

-This is a module which helps you create, interact with and manage your cookies.
+The cookie module helps you create, interact with and manage your cookies.

+## Installation

 You can quickly install leaf cookies with composer or leaf cli.

 ```bash
 leaf install cookies